spread-ai/docs-appsmith-fork/docs/reference/widgets/list.md

 #### onitemClick

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when a list item is clicked.
+Allows you to configure one or multiple actions (Framework functions, queries, or JavaScript functions) to be executed when a list item is clicked.
 You can chain multiple actions together, and all the nested actions would run simultaneously.

 ### General